 Often asked to do consultancy work (which he does) he says: “At the end of the day I’d much rather teach others to be self-reliant.”

-His own home garden is a mere 800 sq metres (0.08 hectares) which produces 1.25 tonnes of food a year (pro rata 16 tonnes a hectare) 500 trees and 5000 plants for sale, half the household’s energy needs, a soft living room and an amazing teaching space which welcomes (and feeds) a thousand visitors every year from all over the planet (literally).
+His own home garden is a mere 800 sq metres (0.08 hectares) which produces 1.25 tonnes of food a year peak yield (pro rata 16 tonnes a hectare) 500 trees and 5000 plants for sale, half the household’s energy needs, a soft living room and an amazing teaching space which welcomes (and feeds) a thousand visitors every year from all over the planet (literally).

-These visitors include an amazing array of wildlife including thirty-five resident species of bird, another twenty who come on a daily basis, just for lunch, and twenty who come on their holidays.
+These visitors include an amazing array of wildlife including thirty-seven resident species of bird, another twenty who come on a daily basis, just for lunch, and twenty who come on their holidays.
 Graham says “You just have to create the right habitat and then the right things happen”, a philosophy which applies to his teaching as much as his garden.